-Who We Are: Valley Outreach is a basic needs organization that provides food, clothing and personalized client support.
-Client support can include resource and application information and referrals, financial assistance and in-depth case management, all based on individual client needs.
-Valley Outreach is the only St. Croix Valley nonprofit providing this range of services for lowincome populations.
+Who We Are: Valley Outreach is a basic needs organization that provides food, clothing, and personalized client support.
+Client support can include resource and application information and referrals, homelessness prevention work, financial assistance, and in-depth case management, all based on individual client needs.
+Valley Outreach is the only St. Croix Valley nonprofit providing this range of services for low-income populations.
 Our food and clothing programs are open to anyone, regardless of address.
-Our target population is those living at 200%, or less, of federal poverty guidelines, or those in crisis.
+Our target population is those living at 300%, or less, of federal poverty guidelines, or those in crisis.

-Annual Budget: Approximately \$4.5M, with 51% of that cash and 49% in-kind donations of food and clothing.
-Eighty-seven cents of every dollar goes to direct programming with the remaining 13 cents being core mission support of administration and fundraising.
+Annual Budget: Approximately \$4.7M, with 45% of that cash and 55% in-kind donations of food and clothing.
+Eightyseven cents of every dollar goes to direct programming with the remaining 13 cents being core mission support of administration and fundraising.

-Staff: Fourteen full-time employees, four part-time employees, one contractor and up to four social work interns annually.
+Staff: Seventeen full-time employees, three part-time employees, 2 full-time Ampact housing navigators, and up to four social work interns annually.